- Our Hospital

 Dr Till is part of Sheffield Orthopaedics Ltd (SOL), proudly in partnership with Claremont Private Hospital.
 In addition to Claremont’s CQC accreditation, SOL has it’s own CQC accreditation and is part of Claremont’s 24 hours a day, 7 days a week on-call consultant cover provision for inpatients.
 SOL Consultants are integral to the reduced length of stay Claremont patients enjoy, compared to other providers.

-Simon has been Consultant Rheumatologist and Sport & Exercise Medicine Physician in Sheffield since 1999, he works full time in the NHS at the Royal Hallamshire Hospital, with a private practice at Claremont Hospital.
+Simon has been Consultant Rheumatologist and Sport & Exercise Medicine Physician in Sheffield since 1999, he works part-ime in the NHS at the Royal Hallamshire Hospital, with a private practice at Claremont Hospital.